 through the Cornfield, and that's how they get to the Little Blue Tree.

-Suggestion: Bird TP Roll Craft -- have the children color it blue (Age 3+).
+Suggestion: Bird Toilet Paper Roll Craft -- have the children color it blue (Age 3+).

 Dora and Boots start hearing a strange sound coming from somewhere in the distance.
 They set out